Pting1995/memory-clicker/README.md

 # Memory Clicker

 ## Description
-This app lets you track your workouts!
-When you first use the app only the "new workout" button should appear!
-Click this and you will be able to enter a cardio or a resistance workout, and then be able to enter more information.
-This will be saved and if you go to the dashboard the information you entered will be displayed!
-The front-end components were provided, so I worked in the backend.
-I added a server.js, workout.js model, and the API and HTML routes.
+This app was designed to challenge the user with a memory test!
+Upon loading the app, the user will be met with a navbar presenting the current score and highest score.
+Try your best to click each cat picture once!
+If you click on a cat, your score will increment and the pictures will be randomized, but if you click on the same cat again then the score will reset and youll have to try again!
+Try your best to achieve a score of 12!
+That is a prefect score in this game!
+Don't get discracted by the cats!
+It's a tough game!
+Good luck and have fun!

 ## Preview of Working Site